dhcoder/TiltAdventure/README.md

 * Using Pools.
 This would be great to avoid crazy allocations, but then I have to remember to alloc / free everything.
 For now, I'm just going to try to preallocate everything up front and not allocate much during the main game loop.
 Opts and that sort of stuff make this tricky, so I may see if there's a way to use pools in that case...

-* Immutables.
-I may get rid of them entirely, or on the flip side, I may start requiring them for parameters, if I could do so without worrying about calling "new Immutable" all the time (maybe pools will help here).
-It's just so nice and clean to have the compiler verify things for you.